codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

 Validate environment-readiness for promotion

 Flexible
 Promotion Policies are highly customizable to suit your needs.
-Define policies per Product and per Environment, or with broader coverage for a Product across multiple Environments, or even for different Products for a single Environment.
+Define policies per Product and per Environment, or with broader coverage for a Product across multiple Environments, or even for different Products for a kind of Environment.

 Priority-driven
 When multiple Promotion Policies match the same Product or Environment, Codefresh applies the Promotion Policy based on the predefined priroty to ensuring seamless enforcement.